TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/MISC/README.txt

 Variables are:
 1. 'CEDS64Path.mat' file, holding the path to the MATLAB Son Library for analysis of Spike2 data.
 This variable is autosaved and updated automatically if necessary.
-2. PlotAppearance: saves the costume plot appearances the user saved.
+2. PlotAppearance: saves the custom plot appearances the user saved.
 Only if they where modified and saved as new default
-3. ModuleOrder: saves costume modules shown on startup of the main window the user selected and saves as new default.
+3. ModuleOrder: saves custom modules shown on startup of the main window the user selected and saves as new default.
 4. Python_Conda_Path.mat: saves the path to the python.exe for the conda environment SpikeInterface is installed in
 5. ShowToolTipsSetting.mat: saves whether tooltips should be shown for next startup
 6. SavedColorScheme.mat: saves the GUI colorscheme (light/dark;dark/light) that is loaded when the GUI is opened